ejaycoleman/colmore-test/README.md

 3. `yarn start`
 4. Navigate to `localhost:3000`
 5. Enter an API key, generated from [https://www.alphavantage.co/support/#api-key](https://www.alphavantage.co/support/#api-key)
-6. Enter a symbol (or example 'Microsoft').
+6. Enter a symbol (for example 'Microsoft').
 Click Show More on a symbol to display more information.

 # Screenshots
 ## Homepage